Steno Glossary

 Noun

-- Text that may represent a word, phrase, a part of a word or phrase, sound, affix, Plover command, punctuation, or any other arbitrary output.
+A word, phrase, part of a word or phase, sound, affix, command, punctuation, or any other output.

 Entry